MO-W59/auto_service_app/README.md

 vvv----- TODO list -----vvv

-sometimes when adding a part to a repair values go past two numbers past the decimal point --> .00000005

 add remove functions for all objects

 reduce lines in modules look at validate.py for example, is_valid = False --> return is_valid...just return False or True